-- Request for the student's assignments should be made when reporting the absence.
-(Most assignments will be posted on the teacher's Google Classroom site.)
-Assignments may be picked up on that day after 3:15 p.m. in the Student Office (located in the Media Center). - In cases of extended absence, parents should consult the Upper School Director to arrange the best method for the student to make up the missed work. - A student who becomes too ill to remain at school should report to the Student Office.
+- Homework assignments will be posted on the teacher's Google Classroom site.
+If possible, the student should email his/her teachers to request any additional class work or handout. - In cases of extended absence, parents should consult the Upper School Director to arrange the best method for the student to make up the missed work. - A student who becomes too ill to remain at school should report to the Student Office.
 Parents of the student will be called from the office and necessary transportation arrangements will be made at this time.
 The student is responsible for obtaining all missed assignments and making arrangements for missed quizzes/tests prior to leaving school.
-Failure to do so may result in a zero (0), a late penalty, or a significantly reduced grade when the work is completed.

-Any student absent from a morning class or tardy to school due to illness is responsible for meeting that day with the teacher(s) of the missed class(es) to get assignments and/or to make up any missed test or quiz.
+Failure to do so may result in a zero (0), a late penalty, or a significantly reduced grade when the work is completed. - Any student absent from a morning class or tardy to school due to illness is responsible for meeting that day with the teacher(s) of the missed class(es) to get assignments and/or to make up any missed test or quiz.
 Failure to do so may result in a zero (0), a late penalty, or a significantly reduced grade when the work is completed.